 Press the seam open.

-Place the end of your strip into the bias tape maker.
+Place the end of your long strip into the bias tape maker.
 Pull it through to the other side and start the fold.

 I don't know about you, but to me, there is something very comforting about ironing and creating yards and yards of bias tape.
 With some good music playing, I could seriously do this all day long.